ekianjo/BGS/README.md

 BGS
 ===

 Backup Game Saves is a Python tool to enable automatic backup of saved games and save states from emulators working on the Open Pandora (Linux handheld).
-It also duplicates the backup file on all SD-cards/connected storages units in /media available on the Pandora at the time of execution.
+It also duplicates the backup file to a destination of your choice.

 Supported Platforms
 -------------------